List of related life peers: Jay/Callaghan/Hunt/Bottomley/Swann

-Lord Wolfson of Sunningdale and The Baroness Rawlings were married in 1962.
-Their marriage was dissolved in 1967.

 Wright and McDonald

 Patrick Richard Henry Wright (1931–2020) was a diplomat and civil servant, notably serving as Head of HM Diplomatic Service and Private Secretary (Overseas Affairs) to two Prime Ministers, Harold Wilson and James Callaghan from 1974 to 1977.
 His only daughter, Olivia (b.
 1963), married Simon McDonald (b.
 1961) in 1989.
 McDonald is also a diplomat and civil servant, notably being the last professional head of the Foreign & Commonwealth Office before the creation of the Foreign, Commonwealth and Development Office.
 He was nominated for a life peerage in 2020.
 The titles are: